-For security reasons, DIR-825/AC with default settings cannot connect to the Internet.
+For security reasons, DIR-815/AC with default settings cannot connect to the Internet.
 To get started, please set your own password used to access the web-based interface and, if needed, configure other settings recommended by your ISP.

-Start a web browser (see the Before You Begin section, page 19).
-In the address bar of the web browser, enter the IP address of the router (by default, 192.168.0.1) or its domain name (by default, dlinkrouter.local) with a dot at the end.
+Start a web browser (see the Before You Begin section, page 21).
+In the address bar of the web browser, enter the IP address of the router (by default, the following IP address is specified: 192.168.0.1).
 Press the Enter key.

 Figure 15.
-Connecting to the web-based interface of the DIR-825/AC device.
+Connecting to the web-based interface of the DIR-815/AC device.